Amath Faye

 Amath Faye (born 3 February 1996) is a Senegalese athlete who competes in the long jump and triple jump.
+He has represented Senegal at multiple major championships, winning the gold medal in the triple jump at the 2026 African Championships in Athletics and the silver medal in the triple jump at the 2023 African Games.

-Career
+Biography

 He won a bronze medal in the long jump at the 2022 African Championships in St Pierre, Mauritius.
 He set a personal best in the long jump of 7.88 metres on 10 June 2023 at the Meeting National de Pierre-Bénite in France.

 He won the silver medal in the triple jump with a best jump of 16.61 metres at the 2023 Francophone Games in Kinshasa, Democratic Republic of Congo.
 He won the silver medal in the triple jump at the delayed 2023 African Games, held in Accra, Ghana, in March 2024 with a jump of 16.24 metres.
 He had a fifth place finish in the triple jump at the 2024 African Championships in Douala, Cameroon.

 He set a new personal best in the triple jump of 16.69 metres in Dakar on 24 May 2025.
 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan.